graveljp/smugcli/README.md

 ...
 ```

 The sync command can be re-executed to update the remote Albums in the event that the local files might have been updated.
 Only the files that changed will be re-uploaded.
-To exclute files from the sync operation, run the command:
+To exclute paths from the sync operation, run the command:
 ```
 $ ./smugcli.py ignore local/folder/export-tmp
 ```